Project Management Workshop: Meet Our Instructors

 NAEP Member

 Kik is a NEPA Program Manager and senior project manager with 7 years experience in Environmental Planning project management.
-She serves as the Navy’s liaison to the National Capital Planning Commission and the Commission of Fine Arts; leads interdisciplinary teams to negotiate required approvals from agencies for complex Navy projects.
+She recently served as the Navy’s liaison to the National Capital Planning Commission and the Commission of Fine Arts; led interdisciplinary teams to negotiate required approvals from agencies for complex Navy projects.
 She also manages complex NEPA documents including contract management, regulatory compliance, public participation, and stakeholder engagement (both internal and external).
 Nik has a background in archaeology and historic preservation originally, but fell into NEPA by chance and her skills include problem solving, conflict management, interpersonal relationships, communication and team building.

 Back to Project Home